Heaven & Earth (1993 film): Production

+While the script was still in development, the film held a casting call for Vietnamese-American actors in Little Saigon in Westminster, California in December 1991.
+Those auditioning were not given a script, but instead asked to improvise based on their own war experiences.
+Thuan Le Elston, a reporter who covered the open casting call, was cast as Le Ly's sister Kim after standing in for supporting roles during the auditon process at the casting crew's request.

+The village depicted in the film Ky La, was constructed from the ground up in Phang Nga in the south of Thailand.
+The hardback architecture of the houses depicted were not seen in previous Vietnam war films, but accurately reflected the solid architecture of Central Vietnam.
+Principal photography began on October 19, 1992, following several days of shooting documentary-like footage of the village Ky La.
+The extras were hired by Hong Kong-based casting agent Pat Pao from Northeastern Thailand, many of whom were Vietnamese refugees.
+Several extras from North Vietnam were hesitant to work on the film given it was an American production, but were convinced to work after being told of participation from other countries as well.

 The film was shot on location in Vietnam, Thailand and Los Angeles.

 Release

 Theatrical release

 Heaven & Earth opened in 63 theaters on December 25, 1993.
 Its widespread release date was January 7, 1994, at which date it was playing in 781 theaters.

 Reception

 Heaven & Earth received mixed reviews, in contrast to Stone's previous two Vietnam War films.
 The review aggregator website Rotten Tomatoes reported that 45% of critics gave the film a positive review based on a sample of 22 reviews, with an average score of 5.2/10.
 The site's consensus states: "Heaven & Earth is a well-intentioned glimpse into an underrepresented perspective on Vietnam, but Oliver Stone's solemn storytelling keeps audiences at a fatal distance from Hiep Thi Le's enigmatic heroine."
 Desson Howe of The Washington Post called the script "structurally clunky" and complained that the film "lacks a poetic center."
 James Berardinelli noted that the film "lacks much of the narrative strength" of Stone's other Vietnam films, particularly once Jones's character appears.
 Berardinelli also complained that flashbacks and voiceovers are overdone, although he did praise Stone for "a number of memorable camera shots."
 Roger Ebert of The Chicago Sun Times gave the film three-and-a-half stars out of a possible four, praising the film for focusing on a woman's perspective and adding how Stone "loves big subjects and approaches them fearlessly."

 Handpicked by Stone, actress Hiep Thi Le's performance received mixed reviews.
 Ebert called her performance "extraordinary", and Desson Howe complimented her "authentic presence."
 James Berardinelli, however, called her "adequate, but not peerless" and noted that the emotional scenes reveal "the limits of her acting ability."

+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.